 BCG’s definition for the terms within the matrix are:

-- Pets represent items with both a low growth rate and low market share;
+- Pets—items with both a low growth rate and low market share

-- Question mark stands for products with a small market share but with high growth rates;
+- Question marks—items with a small market share but with high growth rates

-- Stars indicate that a product has a high market share and a fast rate of growth ;
+- Stars—items with high market share and a fast rate of growth

-- Cash cows are businesses with high market shares but lower growth expectations.
+- Cash cows—items with high market shares, but lower growth expectations

-Certainly, it will not always be immediately obvious into which box your products/research items should fall.
+It won’t always be immediately obvious which box the items you’re considering should fall.
 Yet, when you look at each of them in relation to the other, you can see that Tesla is Musk’s Cash cow, SpaceX is a Star, OpenAI falls under the Question mark, and SolarCity can be considered a Pet.

-To get an edge over your competitors, you need to have an understanding of your competitive landscape to find the best spot for your brand in the market.
+To get an edge over your competitors, you need to have an understanding of your competitive landscape to find the best strategy to position your brand in the market.

 Porter’s Five Forces Analysis

-Porter’s five forces analysis evaluates opportunity and risk based on five essential industry factors:
+Porter’s five forces analysis allows you to evaluate opportunity and risk based on five essential industry factors: